mercancam/sexy-polling/readme.txt

 ### Features:
-* Votes progress feature - You can use timeline bar to see how users voted over time.
+* Votes progress feature - You can use timeline bar to see how users voted over time!
 * More then 10 beautiful skins.
 * Ajax based - no page reload.
 * Completely new checkbox selection effect, implemented special for SEXY extensions.